vanus-labs/docs/tutorials/billing/README.md

 ### Create Elasticsearch Subscription

-Create Subscription Event, here can do filter before deliver event to sink end, execute the following command:
+Create Subscription Event, you can do a filter before delivering event to the sink end:

 ```bash
 vsctl subscription create \